Frederico-lp/Intelligent-Robotics/README.md

 ```

 ## How to run
-Everytime you open a new terminal, source the setup files (or add the commands to yout .bashrc):
+Everytime you open a new terminal, source the setup files (or add the commands to your .bashrc):
 ```bash
 source /opt/ros/noetic/setup.bash
 ```